Alternative Paths to Trinity

 - In addition, applicants must have obtained at least a Higher Level Grade C in Leaving Certificate Chemistry or must have successfully undertaken a Chemistry course in a third level institution.

-- In addition to submitting an application to CAO candidates must complete the online supplementary application form (see the Apply, Graduate entry to Pharmacy link).
+- In addition to submitting an application to CAO candidates must complete the online supplementary application form before 1st February.

 - The School of Pharmacy and Pharmaceutical Sciences will assess the applications and a number of candidates will be shortlisted for interview.